spattisson/zaproxy/UiStartDevelopment.md

 ## Setup Run Configuration for `SwingExplorer`

   1. First, setup your desired branch of ZAP in eclipse, as described under [Building](Building).
 In this setup I did it for the websockets branch.
-  1. Download `swexpl.jar` and `swag.jar` from [SwingExplorer download page](http://www.swingexplorer.com/?page=download).
+  1. Download `swexpl.jar` and `swag.jar` from SwingExplorer.
 You have to provide your name and your e-mail address.
 However, the software is freeware.
   1. Place the `jar`-files into your eclipse project under a new folder named `swingexplorer`.
   1. In eclipse go to `Menu > Run > Run Configurations`:
     1. right click onto _Java Application_ and select _New_